UniPlanTeam/uniplanteam.github.io/_podcast/22-the-pre-medical-journey-with-joey-oldham.md

 title: "The Pre-Medical Journey with Joey Oldam"
 date: 2020-06-24 14:08:00
 file: https://archive.org/download/tss-22/tss-22.mp3
 description: "The pre-medical journey is quite unforgiving: students strive to get the perfect GPA as well as balance extracurricular activities.
-In this episode, Joseph Oldham discusses his journey as a neuroscience premedical student; join us as we talk about extracurriculars, study habits, and the nuances of being a nontraditional major.
+In this episode, Joseph Oldam discusses his journey as a neuroscience premedical student; join us as we talk about extracurriculars, study habits, and the nuances of being a nontraditional major.
 "
 duration: "81:26" #audio length in min
 length: "65740601" #filesize in byte
 explicit: "no" #other option is no
 block: "no" #means is shown in itunes
-featured_image: /assets/images/22-the-pre-medical-journey-with-joseph-oldham/feature.jpg
+featured_image: /assets/images/22-the-pre-medical-journey-with-joseph-oldam/feature.jpg
 featured_image_alt: "A brain"
 slug: "22"
 ---